tlswg/tls13-spec/draft-ietf-tls-tls13.md

 server parameters (DHE/ECDHE groups, etc.).

-If the client has provided a ClientKeyShare with an appropriate set of keying material, the server responds to the ClientHello a ServerHello message.
+If the client has provided a ClientKeyShare with an appropriate set of keying material, the server responds to the ClientHello with a ServerHello message.
 The ServerHello contains the server's nonce (ServerHello.random), the server's choice of the Protocol Version, Session ID and Cipher Suite, and the server's response to the